carillo-hub/ENPM662/tb_control/README.md

-The tb_control package represent an Open Controller node to govern a Turtlebot3 in the empty_world Gazebo environment.
+The tb_control package represent an Open Loop Controller node to govern a Turtlebot3 in the empty_world Gazebo environment.

 To run the code, perform the following steps:
 1. Download this directory and unzip it in your <ROS_workspace>/src/ directory.